In Egypt, Fighting for Women's Futures

 In the world’s poorest regions, at least 1 out of every 10 girls is married by 15.
 Child marriage not only robs girls of their human rights, it threatens their health and futures.
 Soon after marrying, girls are often pressured to prove their fertility by getting pregnant before they are ready.
 The result is devastating.
-Complications during pregnancy and childbirth is the second leading killer of girls 15-19 worldwide.
+Complications during pregnancy and childbirth are the second leading killer of girls 15-19 worldwide.

 Azhar didn’t know the danger.
 She believed marriage was the only way to improve her daughters’ lives.

 Until she met an outreach worker named Um Marwan.